dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 *  'kses' - main function of 'kses'
 *  'kses_hook' - hook function of 'kses'

-The last two are for compatibility with pre-existing code using the 'kses' script. htmLawed's 'kses()' basically passes on the filtering task to 'htmLawed()' function after deciphering '$cf' and '$spec' from the argument values supplied to it. 'kses_hook()' is "blank" and is meant for being filled with custom code if the  'kses' script users were using one.
+The last two are for compatibility with pre-existing code using the 'kses' script. htmLawed's 'kses()' basically passes on the filtering task to 'htmLawed()' function after deciphering '$config' and '$spec' from the argument values supplied to it. 'kses_hook()' is an empty function and is meant for being filled with custom code if the 'kses' script users were using one.

-'htmLawed()' finalizes '$spec' (with the help of 'hl_spec()') and '$cf', and globalizes them.
-Finalization of '$cf' involves setting default values if an inappropriate or invalid one is supplied.
-This includes calling 'hl_regex()' to check well-formedness of regular expression patterns if such expressions are user-supplied through '$cf'. 'htmLawed()' then removes invalid characters like nulls and 'x01' and appropriately handles entities using 'hl_ent()'.
-HTML comments and CDATA sections are identified and treated as per '$cf' values with the help of 'hl_cmtcd()'.
+'htmLawed()' finalizes '$spec' (with the help of 'hl_spec()') and '$config', and globalizes them.
+Finalization of '$config' involves setting default values if an inappropriate or invalid one is supplied.
+This includes calling 'hl_regex()' to check well-formedness of regular expression patterns if such expressions are user-supplied through '$config'. 'htmLawed()' then removes invalid characters like nulls and 'x01' and appropriately handles entities using 'hl_ent()'.
+HTML comments and CDATA sections are identified and treated as per '$config' with the help of 'hl_cmtcd()'.
 When retained, '&lt;' and '&gt;' of their markups are replaced with control characters until the end to avoid their being mis-read as tag markup. 'htmLawed()' identifies tags using regex and processes them with the help of 'hl_tag()' --  a large function that analyzes tag content, filtering it as per HTML standards, '$config' and '$spec'.
-Among other things, 'hl_tag()' transforms deprecated elements using 'hl_tag2()', removes attributes from closing tags, checks attribute values as per '$spec' rules using 'hl_attrval()', and checks URL protocols using 'hl_prot'. 'htmLawed()' performs tag balancing and nesting checks at the end with a call to 'hl_bal()'.
+Among other things, 'hl_tag()' transforms deprecated elements using 'hl_tag2()', removes attributes from closing tags, checks attribute values as per '$spec' rules using 'hl_attrval()', and checks URL protocols using 'hl_prot()'. 'htmLawed()' performs tag balancing and nesting checks at the end with a call to 'hl_bal()'.

 ___________________________________________________________________oo